DenaJGibbon/gibbonNetR/paper/paper.md

 # Overview

 The package 'gibbonNetR' provides functions to create spectrogram images using the 'seewave' package [@seewave2008], and train and deploy six CNN architectures: AlexNet [@krizhevsky2017], VGG16, VGG19 [@simonyan2014], ResNet18, ResNet50, and ResNet152 [@he2016]) trained on the ImageNet dataset [@deng2009 ].
 This package has been used for automated detection of gunshots [@Vu2024] and the calls of two gibbon species [@clink2024automated; @Clink2024benchmark].
 The package also has functions to evaluate model performance, deploy the highest-performing model over a directory of sound files, and extract embeddings from trained models to visualize acoustic data.
 We provide an example dataset that consists of labelled vocalizations of the loud calls of four vertebrates (see detailed description below) from Danum Valley Conservation Area, Sabah, Malaysia [@clinkzenodo2024].
-Detailed usage instructions for 'gibbonNetR' can be found on the [gibbonNetR documentation site](https://denajgibbon.github.io/gibbonNetR/)
+Detailed usage instructions for 'gibbonNetR' can be found on the ['gibbonNetR' documentation site](https://denajgibbon.github.io/gibbonNetR/)

 ## Data summary